SW-g16/sw/documentation/domain-modelling.md

     This should change out of respect to the data provider and for efficiency of the import task.

 ## Conceptualization

-	// 293 / 200-300 words
-	// Conceptualization of the domain (concepts, relations) described, discussed and depicted in a drawing.
-	// The conceptualization should encompass more than 15 classes and at least 5 properties

 First, we need the essential components for describing a set of non-anonymous votes.
 For this, we only need two classes and three relations.